FlipperPA/at-t-pihole/README.md

 ## Pi-hole Installation

-SSH to the Pi-hole system, and run the following command:
+SSH to the Pi-hole again, and run the following command:

 ```
 curl -sSL https://install.pi-hole.net | bash